 - On the Add Plugins page, click the Commercial tab and register Toolset there.

 Each registration site key is bound to the URL used to generate the key.
 This can create a challenge for site administrators who have different environments for development and production.
 If you create a site key for your live site, you cannot register your development site with the same site key.
-Instead, Toolset Agency (and old, Lifetime) account holders may create as many different site keys as necessary to register Toolset in their development environments.
+Instead, holders of the Unlimited Sites (and old, Lifetime) account can create as many different site keys as necessary to register Toolset in their development environments.

-Since our Toolset Presentation account plan only includes a single site key, we recommend Toolset Presentation account holders to not register Toolset in their development environments.
-Instead, follow the Manual Installation process to download and install the necessary plugins.
-Register the live site to generate a site key bound to the live URL, where you can use the automatic update feature.
+Since our 1 Site account plan only includes a single site key, we recommend 1 Site account holders to not register Toolset in their development environments.
+Instead, download the necessary plugins from your Toolset Account page and install them directly, manually on your development site.
+Register the live, production site to generate a site key bound to the live URL, where you can use the automatic update feature.

-Sometimes, it is necessary to migrate an existing site key, for example, if you decide to change your site’s URL, or if you are a Toolset Presentation account holder and you need to register your development environment for testing purposes.
+Sometimes, it is necessary to migrate an existing site key, for example, if you decide to change your site’s URL, or if you are a 1 Site account holder and you need to register your development environment for testing purposes.
 Regardless of the reason, you should delete the old site key and create a new site key for the new domain.
 The process is as follows:

 - Go to https://toolset.com/account/sites, find the old site domain in the list of sites, and click the trash bin icon in the right column to delete the old domain site key.
 Don’t worry, your old site won’t stop working.
 The automatic update process for Toolset plugins on this site will simply be discontinued.